BaiyangZhang/oldBlog/_posts/2023-06-30-Note-on-Quantization-of-Skyrme-Model.md

 $$
 SU(2)_ {L}\times SU(2)_ {R} \to SU(2)_ {V},
 $$
-for if left-handed and right-handed rotations are different, then $\mathbb{1}$ will be changed.
+for if left-handed and right-handed rotations are different, then $\mathbb{1}$ will not be preserved.

 ### How to parametrized the rotation